NREL/H2Integrate/README.md

 For more details on implementation and installation, reference the documentation for OpenMDAO.

-To to check that your installation is working, do the following:
+To check that your installation is working, do the following:

 ```bash
 cd tests/greenheart/